AlexanderJohnston/Interview.Parsing/README.md

 # Bigram Frequency Analyzer.

-This program was built by Alexander Johnston and submitted 2020-28-10.
+This .NET Core 3.1 Console App was built by Alexander Johnston and submitted 2020-28-10.

 PURPOSE:
 ---